Subhangi69/Nation-Informatics-Centre---DevOps--Node_js-App/README.md

    - Installed node and zip in my ec2 machine
 6. **Created and configured Elastic Beanstalk application in aws for deploying my nodejs application.**
 7. **Setup Jenkins with plugins**
-   - Then setup Credentials with access key of an IAM, in **Jenkins → Credentials** -(Now Jenkins agent can securely and programmatically talk to AWS)
+   - Then setup Credentials with access key and secret access key of an IAM, in **Jenkins → Credentials** -(Now Jenkins agent can securely and programmatically talk to AWS)
 8. **Job creation in Jenkins via Pipeline option**
 9. **GitHub project link attached**